-This article describes the support policy for Microsoft SQL Server products that are running in a hardware virtualization environment.
+Support policy for Microsoft SQL Server products that are running in a hardware virtualization environment

 - Windows Server 2008 and later versions with Hyper-V

 - Microsoft Hyper-V Server 2008 and later versions

 - Configurations that are validated through the Server Virtualization Validation Program (SVVP).

 For more information about certified vendors and about configurations for SVVP, visit the following SVVP website: Note The SVVP solution must be running on hardware that is certified for Windows Server 2008 R2 or a later version to be considered a valid SVVP configuration.

 - Microsoft Azure Infrastructure Services which includes Microsoft Azure Virtual Machines and Microsoft Azure Virtual Network (See the Frequently Asked Questions section for more details)

 Microsoft may provide limited or no technical support for the following environments: